Tag Archives: mark milburn

 pizimi

-Chances are these tombs, like the huge keyhole on the right in the Immidir (middle left of the picture; some 60m across), are only around 3000 years old, maybe double that.
+Chances are these tombs, like the huge keyhole on the right in the Immidir (above), are only around 4000 years old, maybe double that.
 That means they followed the apogee of rock art some 6000 years ago following a climate change (the ‘Humide’ in the image below) which briefly repopulated populated what is now the Sahara.
-By this time megalithic tombs became widespread across the ancient world, most spectacularly in ancient Egypt.
+By this time megalithic tombs and temples became widespread across the ancient world, most spectacularly in ancient Egypt and western Europe.

 You don’t have to venture into the deep Sahara to see keyhole tombs.
 In southern Morocco, just a short distance from Erg Chebbi and three miles west of Taouz, on the west side of the Oued Ziz are a cluster of tombs.
 Like Aguelmam Rahla they’re situated on the edge of a plateau and by a former big river as well as an erg – and not all with entrance ways pointing east.